Kyphoplasty for Vertebral Compression Fractures

 We Help You Manage Your Chronic Pain

-Kyphoplasty is a brand new procedure being offered at BSSNY out of our new White Plains Office Based Procedure Suite and our office in the Nyack Hospital.
+Kyphoplasty is a procedure being offered at BSSNY out of our White Plains Office Based Procedure Suite and our office in the Nyack Hospital.
 While this procedure requires sedation, typically a hospital stay is not necessary.
-Kyphoplasty is a great option when it comes to relieving pain and improving mobility when other treatments fail to provide relief.
-However, Kyphoplasty is not a preventative procedure used to combat osteoporosis and it is not suggested for other spine disorders including herniated disks, back arthritis, or curvature of the spine due to scoliosis.
+Kyphoplasty is a minimally invasive procedure when it comes to relieving pain and improving mobility when other treatments fail to provide relief.